adampaquette/Typely/README.md

 dotnet add package Typely.EfCore
 ```
 ## Configuration
 Apply Typely conventions to your `DbContext` to automatically configure the database.
-By default, the conventions will tell EF Core how to save and load your primitives and set the maximum data length.
+By default, the conventions will tell EF Core how to save and load your value objects and set the maximum data length.
 ```csharp
 protected override void ConfigureConventions(ModelConfigurationBuilder configurationBuilder) {